Sovereign Military Order of Malta: Constitutional reform

 The Order experienced a leadership crisis beginning in December 2016, when Albrecht Freiherr von Boeselager protested his removal as Grand Chancellor by Grand Master Fra' Matthew Festing.

-In January 2017 Pope Francis ordered von Boeselager reinstated and required Festing's resignation.
+Festing had removed Von Boeselager after other aid groups were found to have distributed condoms as part of a joint charitable project with the order’s Malteser International to help sex slaves in Myanmar protect themselves from AIDS.
+In January 2017, Pope Francis ordered von Boeselager reinstated and required Festing's resignation.
 Francis also named Archbishop (later Cardinal) Giovanni Becciu as his personal representative to the Order – sidelining the Order's Cardinal Patron Raymond Burke – until the election of a new Grand Master.
 The pope effectively taking control over the Order was seen by some as a break with tradition and the Order's independence.

 In May 2017, the Order named Mauro Bertero Gutiérrez, a Bolivian member of the Government Council, to lead its constitutional reform process.
-In June 2017, in a departure from tradition, the leadership of the Order wore informal attire rather than formal wear full dress uniforms to their annual papal audience.
+In June 2017, in a departure from tradition, the leadership of the Order wore a suit rather than full dress uniforms to their annual papal audience.
 In May 2018 when a new Grand Master was elected, Francis extended Becciu's mandate indefinitely.
 When the Order's Chapter General met in May 2019 three of the 62 participants were women for the first time.

 On 1 November 2020, Pope Francis named Archbishop (later Cardinal) Silvano Tomasi to replace Becciu as his Special Delegate to the Order, reiterating the responsibilities of that office as his sole representative.

 On 3 September 2022, Pope Francis promulgated the new constitution of the Order and made provisional appointments to the Sovereign Council; he scheduled a convocation of the Extraordinary General Chapter for 25 January 2023, when regular appointments can be made in place of his provisional ones.
-On 26 January, the General Chapter elected to six-year terms on the Sovereign Council the same four members Francis had appointed the previous September and six of the nine Councillors.
+On 26 January, the General Chapter elected to six-year terms on the Sovereign Council the same four members Francis had appointed the previous September and six of the nine Councillors he had named.

+On 19 June 2023, Pope Francis named Cardinal Gianfranco Ghirlanda to succeed Burke as patron.